-Turbulent mixing parameters presented here are based on the dissipation rate of turbulent kinetic energy (ε), measured with the MSS (Schulz et al., 2022b). ε describes how much small (0.1-1 m) scale turbulent kinetic energy ("turbulence") is present to mix the water column.
-From ε , we calculate the depth of the surface active mixing layer, i.e., the depth range where turbulence is elevated due to friction at the ocean-sea ice interface ($\varepsilon \geq 5 \times 10^{-9}$ W kg $^{-1}$).
-From ε and the local stratification, we calculate the turbulent diffusivity K_z along each profile, as described in Bouffard and Boegman (2013).
-This method takes into account how K_z scales in different energetic regimes, i.e., in the presence of high or low turbulence, and strong or weak stratification.
-Spatio-temporal averages in different regions or over certain vertical layers were obtained using the maximum likelihood estimator MLE (Baker and Gibson, 1987), and heat fluxes over the halocline and thermocline (see Tab.
-1) were calculated following Schulz et al. (2021).
-In addition, eddy-correlation-based heat fluxes at 3 m depth were measured with an Autonomous Ocean Flux buoy at a distance of 15-25 km from Polarstern (see
+Turbulent mixing parameters presented here are based on the dissipation rate of turbulent kinetic energy ε , measured with the MSS (Schulz et al., 2022b).
+The value ε describes how much small (0.1-1 m) scale turbulent kinetic energy ("turbulence") is present to mix the water column.
+From ε , we calculated the depth of the surface active mixing layer, i.e., the depth range where turbulence is elevated due to friction at the ocean-sea ice interface ($\varepsilon \ge 5 \times 10^{-9}~{\rm W~kg^{-1}}$).
+From ε and the local stratification, we calculated the turbulent diffusivity K_z along each profile, as described in Bouffard and Boegman (2013).
+This method takes into account how K_z scales in different energetic regimes, i.e., in the presence of high or low turbulence and strong or weak stratification.
+Spatio-temporal averages in different regions or over certain vertical layers were obtained using the maximum likelihood estimator (MLE; Baker and Gibson, 1987) and heat fluxes over the halocline and thermocline (Section 2) were calculated following Schulz et al. (2021).
+In addition, eddy-correlation-based heat fluxes at 3 m depth were measured with an Autonomous Ocean Flux buoy at a distance of 15-25 km from Polarstern (see supplemental material Text S1 for details).